Process Control Instrument Manufacturers NAICS 334513

 - Process control instrument manufacturers benefiting from reshoring may also benefit from nearshoring, according to the Reshoring Initiative (RI).
 Harry Moser, founder of RI, says that if a product is so labor intensive that you can’t bring it to the US, then companies are sometimes surprised to find that wages in Mexico are far lower than in China.
 The average Mexican manufacturing worker earns $4 an hour, while the rate in China — where wages have been gaining 10% to 15% a year — is currently around $7, and in the US, it’s roughly $23.
 Products coming from Mexico end up with an average 40% US content, while in China they have 5% US content.

-- Process control instrument manufactures increased prices slightly during the first half of 2025, according to the US Bureau of Labor Statistics (BLS).
-Process control instrument manufacturing industry employment and average wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the BLS.
+- Process control instrument manufactures increased prices slightly during the first eight months of 2025, according to the US Bureau of Labor Statistics (BLS).
+Process control instrument manufacturing industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first seven months of 2025, according to the BLS.
 Process control instrument industry sales are forecast to grow at a 4.87% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy.

 Industry Revenue